 I then turned on the camera which said in a friendly voice that it was ready for pairing.
 I pressed the volume control on both camera and bell and the two units connected – now for the App.
 In the little booklet that came with the camera/bell combo, they suggest you scan a QR code depending on which phone you have.
 I picked the centre Android Play Store code – and within seconds I had the app (XSH CAM) loaded and running on the phone.

-With the camera next to the phone, I told put in the name and password of my WIFI access point into the app (no sign up or other nonsense) and that was it.
+With the camera next to the phone, I entered the name and password of my WIFI access point into the app (no sign-up or other nonsense) and that was it.

 Now as you can see the main unit is mounted outside the front door at home in the (wet) UK (2 small screws and plastic rawlplugs) – the bell is just behind where that car is – garage direction so good range – and at the BACK of that out-building is where I just took this screenshot – could have just as easily taken it at the local pub.

-I’d love to write loads about this gadget but it’s just very straight-forward, I picked a suitable spot for the bell and mounted the waterproof camera on the front door.
+I’d love to write loads about this gadget but it’s just very straight-forward, I picked a suitable spot in my office for the actual bell unit and mounted the waterproof camera/door push on the front door.
 The postman loves this (he knows me) – “more gadgets from China, Pete?” – and strangely enough, JUST after I fitted this..
 I was on my own for the day in my (far end of the building) office and DPD delivered another new gadget – so this doorbell is coming in VERY handy.

 Yes, I know I don’t photograph well… no need to remind me.
 Good gadget though – and cheap.